FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

     return 1 + x - sqrt(x^2 + 2x)
 end
 ```
-These two functions compute the melting temperature and melting curve, in the latter the form is different to that proposed to avoid precision errors due to the exponential function both at the numerator and denominator in the original version.
+These two functions compute the melting temperature and melting curve, in the latter the form is different to that proposed, to avoid precision errors due to the exponential function both at the numerator and denominator in the original version.

 #### Pin Extraction
 ```julia